-It’s time to put an end to the idea that eating a vegetarian or vegan diet and running well are mutually exclusive.
+It’s time to put an end to the idea that eating a vegetarian, vegan, or plant-based diet and being a strong, fit athlete are mutually exclusive.

 The Plant-Based Athlete Diet

-A vegetarian diet for endurance athletes is really not all that different from a normal (healthy) diet, with the exception, of course, of the meat.
+A plant-based diet plan for endurance athletes is really not all that different from a normal (healthy) diet, with the exception, of course, of the meat and animal products.
 If you’re switching from eating McDonald’s every day, then sure, it’s going to take some getting used to.
-But if you eat lots of nutritious, whole foods as it is, there really aren’t all that many adjustments you need to make to go vegetarian.
+But if you eat lots of nutritious, whole foods as it is, there really aren’t all that many adjustments you need to make to go vegetarian, and from there, to go plant-based.

 The Philosophy: Healthy but Accessible